List of television shows listed among the best

 This is a list of television shows that television critics or magazines have considered among the best of all time.
-The television shows are included on at least four separate best-of lists from different publications (inclusive of all time periods, networks and genres), as chosen by their editorial staff.
+These television shows have been included on at least four separate best-of lists from different publications (inclusive of all time periods, networks and genres), as chosen by their editorial staff.
+The list is focused almost exclusively on television shows produced in the United States, with just 11 of the 128 shows having been produced by other countries.